ChrstphrHll/npc_gen/students/Adros Tolthe.md

   int: 9
   str: 9
   wis: 18
-track: Exploration
-trait: I'm always polite and respectful.
-trait1: Scholarly
-trait2: Overimaginative
 year: 5
+guild: Jettenia
+partyID: 35
 ---
 # Adros Tolthe
 ---
 ### Description
 - 5th year Goliath Bard in Jettenia
-- straight strawberry blond hair that's put up in a large bun, Brown eyes, and Tan skin
+- straight strawberry blond hair that's put up in a large bun, Amber eyes, and Tan skin
 - Is Scholarly and Overimaginative, and has Uncaring as their ideal

 ### Organizations